 Excessive sweating beyond that which is required to regulate body temperature is medically termed hyperhidrosis.
 It is estimated to affect over 3% of the US population, which is quite common as far as medical conditions go.
 And according to quality of life studies, few medical conditions that are this common have as significant an emotional and social burden as hyperhidrosis.
 The most commonly affected body sites include palms, soles, armpits, face, and scalp.
 These are also areas that are naturally high in sweat gland density.

 Hyperhidrosis can be primary or idiopathic, which means it occurs without any apparent cause.
 Or it can be secondary, meaning that it is the result or side effect of something else like medications, hormonal changes, or other illnesses.
 It can also be localized to one area of the body, just on the hands for example, or it can be generalized with increased sweating from many areas of the body together.
 When hyperhidrosis is secondary it is usually generalized, affecting many areas of the body.

-- You have Excessive sweating of 6 months or more located in axillae, palms, soles or craniofacial region
+- You have Excessive sweating of 6 months or more located in the axillae, palms, soles, or craniofacial region

 - There is no apparent secondary cause, such as medications, endocrine, or neurologic disease.

 You also have two or more of the following characteristics:

 - Symmetric, affecting both sides of the body.

 - The onset of the problem before the age of 26

 - There is a family history of excessive sweating

 - The sweating is so much that it impairs normal daily activities